May 15, 2025

 The problem with this approach is that Canada is already deeply integrated with the US in economic and security terms through trade agreements like the North American Free Trade Agreement (NAFTA) and Canada-US-Mexico Agreement (CUSMA), and the North American Air Defence (NORAD) and NATO alliances.

 The consequences of disrupting these relationships seem to have had no discernible deterrent effect on the behaviour of the Trump administration so far.
 It is unclear why deeper integration would produce better results.
-At the same time, Canada would be intensifying its economic and security dependency on an increasingly unstable, unreliable, and untrustworthy partner, on what seems by many to be an irretrievable pathway to deepening economic, social, intellectual, political, and environmental decline.
-Some might even see the notion as a de facto surrender to Mr. Trump’s 51st state ambitions.
+At the same time, Canada would be intensifying its economic and security dependency on an increasingly unstable and unreliable partner, and one which many see to be an irretrievable pathway to deepening economic, social, intellectual, political, and environmental decline.
+Some might even see the notion of deeper integration as a de facto surrender to Mr. Trump’s 51st state ambitions.

-A second potential pathway might be to focus on our relationships with other nations and communities looking to maintain some degree of a rules-based trade, security, and environmental international order, looking to bypass an increasingly unstable United States.
-The European Union is an obvious potential leader of such a pathway, which along with the other non-US members of the Organization for Economic Cooperation and Development, and other nations around the globe, share values around democratic governance, the rule of law and human rights, and the need to address biospheric threats like climate change.
+A second potential pathway might be to focus on our relationships with other nations and communities seeking to maintain some degree of a rules-based trade, security, and environmental international order, and looking to bypass an increasingly unstable United States.
+The European Union is an obvious potential leader of such a pathway, and there have been semi-serious suggestions that Canada should join the Union.
+Shared values around democratic governance, the rule of law, human rights, and the need to address biospheric threats like climate change could, provide the basis for a grouping among the other non-US members of the Organization for Economic Cooperation and Development, and like-minded nations.

-China would be the other major potential participant in such a partnership.
-It has a strong interest in a stable international trade regime, and has shown a willingness to address the climate challenge.
-At the same time, however, China’s expansionist ambitions and record of political interference represent serious political and security threats to Canada and other countries.
+China could be the other major potential participant in such a partnership.
+It has a strong interest in a stable international trade regime and has shown a willingness to engage around the climate challenge.
+At the same time, China’s expansionist ambitions and record of political interference represent serious political and security threats to Canada and other countries.

-That pathway carries other problems of its own.
-Markets for commodities like minerals are uncertain and in deep flux.
-As a relatively high-cost fossil fuel producer, Canada is unlikely to be among the last producers standing in a decarbonizing world.
+There would be other problems as well.
+Global markets for commodities like critical minerals are uncertain and in deep flux.
+As a relatively high-cost fossil fuel producer, Canada is unlikely to be among the last standing in a decarbonizing world.

-A third option that has begun to draw attention, for be for Canada, in the short term, to seek to stabilize its trade relationship with US on a sectoral basis.
+A third option that has begun to draw attention would be for Canada, in the short term, to seek to stabilize its trade relationship with US on a sectoral basis.
 Vehicle manufacturing and parts are an obvious potential starting point in these terms, leading to an effective return to the pre-Canada-US Free Trade Auto Pact model of sectorally managed trade.

-Such an approach would have to be matched with a net-zero economic strategy for Canada, and continued efforts to expand rules-based trade, security, and environmental relationships with the EU, the rest of Americas - beginning with Mexico - and other like-minded countries.
+Such an approach would have to be matched with a net-zero economic strategy for Canada.
+Such a strategy needs to transform Canada's industries from producers of low-value raw materials into producers of higher-value products and services for a world that must decarbonize and advance sustainability.
+Efforts to expand rules-based trade, security, and environmental relationships with the EU, the rest of the Americas - beginning with Mexico - and other like-minded countries would need to be intensified as well.

 In the end, such an approach needs to build systems that pay attention not just to the interests of international capital, but to those of people and the planet.
-A failure to do so will continue to feed the backlash against the social, economic and environmental consequences of unfettered global marketization that has lead to the emergence of populist authoritians like Donald Trump.
+A failure to do so will continue to feed the backlash against the social, economic, and environmental consequences of unfettered global marketization that has led to the emergence of populist authoritarians like Donald Trump.